 Federal regulations at 42 CFR § 455, Subpart E, require that all Medicaid providers must "revalidate" their enrollment records at least every five years.
 During SFY2019, MMAC implemented a new electronic portal for MO HealthNet providers to revalidate their enrollments.
 Previously, Missouri Medicaid providers had been submitting their revalidation applications to MMAC on paper application forms.
-The new revalidations portal was designed to reduce processing times for Medicaid providers and MMAC enrollment clerks.
+The increased automation of the electronic portal allowed MMAC provider enrollment clerks to process and approve three times as many revalidation applications per day.